The big trip

 I wasn’t sure how I felt about this game at first.
 I fell asleep that night and dreamed about it, about being that old man on those rolling hills.
 I woke up unable to separate my memories of the game from the quickly dissolving impressions left by my dream.
 But isn’t that the idea?
 Maybe?
 Whatever.
 I recommend it.

-This game was included in itch.io’s recent Bundle for Racial Justice and Equality, so it’s likely you already own it!
+This game was included in itch.io’s recent Bundle for Racial Justice and Equality.

 May 20, 2020